 THAT you periodically ponder if you are personally playing a role in the world's social or environmental problems of the world.
-Certainly you didn't create the problems intentionally, but you seem to pause and wonder in what ways you may be contributing to them.
+Certainly you don't contribute to the problems intentionally, but you seem to pause and wonder in what ways you may be contributing to them.